ijlee2/ember-codemod-pod-to-octane/README.md

 <details>
 <summary>Optional: Specify the project root</summary>

-Pass `--root` to run the codemod against a project somewhere else.
+Pass `--root` to run the codemod on a project somewhere else (i.e. not in the current directory).

 ```sh
 npx ember-codemod-pod-to-octane --root=<your/project/path>